24-S1-2-C-Moral-Decisions/LandingSite/README.md

 During the implementation of these features, we will also prioritize team cohesion and effective communication.
 We will actively explore new solutions and ideas, conducting experiments and testing to ensure the stability and reliability of the functionalities.
 Additionally, we will focus on enhancing the user experience to ensure our product truly meets the needs of our users.

+## Connection
+We use [GitHub Discussions](https://github.com/24-S1-2-C-Moral-Decisions/LandingSite/discussions) and [Github Issues](https://github.com/24-S1-2-C-Moral-Decisions/LandingSite/issues) as our forum, and Microsoft Teams for chat.
+These are great places to ask questions and advice from the community or to discuss projects.

 ## Other Resources
 - Related presentations: [presentations](Presentation/)